Orman, Ramsey, and Other Gurus on How to Save for Retirement

 Here is some workable advice from four financial gurus, and it’s basic enough for anyone to start putting into action now:

-Suze Orman Offers a How Much Should You Save for Retirement Formula
+Suze Orman’s Formula for How Much Should You Save

-Suze Orman retirement advice for how much you should save makes things personal.
-In a video Huffington Post she points out that the amount you need will differ from what someone else needs.
+Suze Orman’s retirement advice for how much you should save makes things personal.
+She points out that the amount you need will differ from what someone else needs.

-So instead of a magic number, she suggests that you use a formula that will help you find YOUR magic number.
+So instead of a magic number that works for everyone, she suggests that you use a formula that will help you find your personal magic number.
 She recommends calculating your monthly living expenses, then multiplying that amount by 12 to find how much you need per year.
 Use that number as your basis for what to save.

 If your yearly expenses are $50,000, you don’t need to multiply that by the number of years you anticipate living.
 She says you should save and invest enough to generate $50,000 annually in interest, leaving the principal intact and secure for the duration of your retirement.

-(Of course there are actually 100s of numbers that should go into figuring out a more reliable estimate of how much you need.
-Use the award winning NewRetirement retirement planning calculator to get a more comprehensive estimate.)
+(Of course, there are actually hundreds of numbers that should go into figuring out a more reliable estimate of how much you need.
+Use the award-winning NewRetirement retirement planning calculator to get a more comprehensive estimate.)

 Robert Kiyosaki: Redefine the Meaning of Nest Egg